 The sources for everything and the paint colors will be listed after all the pictures!
 Tutorials on how I did everything in the kitchen will be on the blog each Monday for the next few weeks!
 I have already typed them up and scheduled them, so there will be no waiting around on me!
 Lol!

 Let’s have a look back at how this kitchen looked before I touched her!
 There wasn’t a lot of problems, just very DARK!
-A few years back, I would have loved everything about it…but now I’m in a light and bright or moody dark phase…it’s different I swear! ????
-Anyway, here’s the before!
+A few years back, I would have loved everything about it…but now I’m in a light and bright or moody dark phase…it’s different I swear!
+Anyway, here’s the before of the kitchen remodel!

 I cannot wait to share all the tutorials with you all as well!
-I mean, we didn’t pull out the existing cabinets and we didn’t replace the flooring…which I would have loved to have done (but it wasn’t in my budget????), but other than that we touched everything else in here.
-We built shelves into empty spaces, built the cabinet above the fridge and redid everything almost on the drink station side…I can’t wait to show you the mold in that post! ????
-This was a lot but honestly nothing that couldn’t have been done in a few weeks, I just let it take me an eternity because I am a big fat procrastinator like that! ????
+I mean, we didn’t pull out the existing cabinets and we didn’t replace the flooring…which I would have loved to have done (but it wasn’t in my budget), but other than that we touched everything else in here.
+We built shelves into empty spaces, built the cabinet above the fridge and redid everything almost on the drink station side…I can’t wait to show you the mold in that post!
+This was a lot but honestly, nothing that couldn’t have been done in a few weeks, I just let it take me an eternity because I am a big fat procrastinator like that!
 Don’t be like me!
 Get ‘er done!
 We did manage to make this kitchen look pretty darn good if I do say so myself!
-And the best part is…it didn’t cost much at all…well considering kitchen renos are typically in the 20-40,000 dollar range!
+And the best part is…it didn’t cost much at all… well, considering kitchen renovations are typically in the 20-40,000 dollar range!
 Lol!
-Although flooring would have added a pretty penny and those are typically part of a reno but not mine so add a few thousand more! ????
+Although flooring would have added a pretty penny and those are typically part of a remodel, but not mine so add a few thousand more!

 Here’s the cost breakdown for ya!